dmhts/frame-zoomer.js/README.md

-# FrameZoomer
+# FrameZoomerJS
-FrameZoomer lets to zoom up certain portions of an image.
-It doesn't need any dependencies and it will be especially usefull if you need to zoom in and highlight some recognized or pre-defined parts of an image with animation.
+FrameZoomer allows to zoom in certain portions of an image.
+It doesn't require any dependencies and it will be especially useful if you need to zoom in and highlight some recognized or pre-defined parts of an image with animation.

 You are welcome to see the <a href="http://dmgts.github.io/frame-zoomer/">demo</a>.

 ## Browser support
-Tested and working: Chrome, FF3.6+, IE9+, Safari 6+
+FrameZoomerJS has been successfully tested in the following browsers:
+* Chrome
+* FF3.6+
+* IE9+
+* Safari 5+
+* Opera 12+
+* Mobile Safari (iOS 6+)
+* Android 2.3+

 ## Getting started
 ####1.
 Install with Bower: